top of page

 Instructions:

-1. Wash the thimbleberries gently and remove any stems or debris.
+1. Wash the thimbleberries gently, removing any stems or debris.
 Thimbleberries are very delicate, so handle them carefully.

 2. In a large mixing bowl, combine the thimbleberries and granulated sugar.
 Toss gently to coat the berries in sugar.
 Let the mixture sit for about 1 hour, allowing the berries to release their juices and the sugar to dissolve.